 - 2 C chicken broth

-- In a large skillet (10 inches or larger), brown ground beef with onion, salt, and 1 tsp cumin.
+- In a large skillet (10 inches or larger), brown ground beef with onion, salt, and 1 teaspoon cumin.
 Remove meat from pan and drain on paper towels-- set aside.

 - In the same skillet, heat vegetable oil over medium heat and stir in the chili powder, corn starch, and remaining teaspoon of cumin.
 Give it a stir and let cook for about 1 minute- once it becomes aromatic, you're good.